-At Greater Rochester Orthopaedics, our Board Certified Orthopaedic Surgeons specialize in arthroscopic surgery for patients of all ages.
+At Greater Rochester Orthopaedics, our board certified Orthopaedic Surgeons specialize in arthroscopic surgery for patients of all ages.
 At our clinic, patients are cared for by a surgeon through every step of the treatment process.
 We now offer Platelet-rich Plasma Injections to treat pain and injuries of the shoulder, ankle, wrist and more.
-For more information, or to schedule an appointment, call our office at (585) 295-5476.

 A new type of treatment for injuries called platelet-rich plasma (PRP) injections have been gaining significant attention among the medical community.
 There is still much speculation as to the success of these treatments, but many say that PRP injections are immensely helpful in reducing the recovery time for different types of injuries all over the body.